From Excellent Advise for Living – Kevin Kelly

 Example Packing List

-The following is my packing list.
+The following was my packing list in early 2023.
 Items “*” are optional.
 For a more complete description of these items see my yearly gear for life list.
+I used a much simpler packing list from when I walked the Frances Camino Santiago.
+If a trip includes camping as well as travel in cities, my packing list will be based on my backpacking list.

 Luggage